-Level: 10, 11, 12 Credit: 0.5 expression.
+Level: 10, 11, 12 Credit: 0.5 Advanced Acting is a performance-oriented course that gives the student concentrated training in developing various acting styles and performance techniques.
+In addition, students advance their study of the art of characterization through the development of bodily movement and vocal expression.
 Students are individually graded on their progress in learning and applying skills through class performance as they relate to the various dramatic forms.
 Included are field trips to see plays representative of the style studied and a final audience-invited performance.